A Company of Knights are sent by the Frozen Seer into the Boreal Valley, an unfamiliar realm to the North.

 “I am travelling from that region,” he says.
 “I heard that the Barbed Knight killed the True Knight, but the Council and the courtiers have accepted the Barbed Knight’s legitimacy… All but one.
 The True Knight’s envoy, Wella Gall, left the tower in a vicious anger.”

 “Why was the True Knight killed?
 How could the Council allow it?”
+The Company is eager to pass judgement.

 Keork swiftly departs: “This place is doomed if you ask me,” he sings as he drums to the rhythm of his footsteps.

-“Let’s get them,” the Ring Knight suggests.
+“Let’s get them,” the Ring Knight says.

 A frigid breeze blasts across the trail.